 Results: 1H and 13C NMR Spectra and Flash Chromatography Purification Plot

-Using this efficient microwave-assisted protocol, the direct α-C(sp3) (pronounce as alpha - XX) heteroarylation of ketones was performed.
+Using this efficient microwave-assisted protocol, the direct α-C(sp3) (pronounce as alpha - carbon) heteroarylation of ketones was performed.

 Figure 1 – Video editor: emphasize the equation on the top.

-For example, compound 1a was synthesized [1] and isolated as a pale-yellow oil [2].
+For example, compound 1a was synthesized [1] and isolated as a pale-yellow compound [2].
 Its proton and carbon thirteen NMR spectra are shown here [3].

 Authors: Could you please provide an image of the compound 1a?
 Or, will you be filming this compound?
 If yes, then we can use the shot number from the above protocol.

+Two pictures of product 1a are provided in separate files attached to this email.

 Figure 1 – Video editor: emphasize compound 1a on the top.